- Search The Registry

 - My Account

-Born on his master’s plantation in Davidson County in Tennessee, Love was raised out of a log cabin.
+Born on his master’s plantation in Davidson County in Tennessee, Love was raised in a log cabin.
 His master Robert Love, an extensive planter and the owner of many slaves owned his father and mother.
 Love’s father was a foreman of the slaves on the plantation, and his mother worked the kitchen at the master’s big house waiting tables, milking the cows, running the loom and weaving clothing for the other slaves.

 The other members of Love’s father's family were a sister Sally, about eight years older, and a brother Jordan.
-Sally looked after young Nate between her duties of helping his mother and chasing the flies from Master's table.
+Sally looked after young Nat between her duties of helping his mother and chasing the flies from Master's table.
 Love received very little rearing from any of the family and at an early age he looked after himself.
 His earliest recollections were of pushing a chair in front and toddling from one to the other of his Master's family to get food like a pet dog.

 As he became older, he raided the garden of the young onions, watermelons, turnips, sweet potatoes, and more.
 Love’s father died when he was about 15, after which he gathered his belongings and headed to Dodge City, Kansas to work as a cowpuncher for $30 a month.
 As a ranch hand, Love was excellent in everything!
 After a few years he left Kansas and headed north for a cowboy competition in Deadwood City, South Dakota.
 Arriving near Deadwood on July 3, the cowboys delivered the herd and got ready for the Fourth of July celebration 1876.